PauseAI/pauseai-website/src/posts/faq.md

 Everyone contributing to PauseAI is doing so voluntarily.
 We expect to receive a grant through the LightSpeed network soon, and people have approached us that they are willing to donate.

-### If we Pause, how about China?
+### If we Pause, what about China?

 For starters, at this point China has stricter AI regulations than virtually any other country.
 They [don't allow chatbots](https://www.reuters.com/technology/chinas-slow-ai-roll-out-points-its-tech-sectors-new-regulatory-reality-2023-07-12/) and [disallow training on internet data](https://cointelegraph.com/news/china-sets-stricter-rules-training-generative-ai-models).
-China is far more controlling than the US is, for example, and has even more reason to fear the uncontrollable and unpredictable impacts of AI.
+China has a more controlling government, and thus has even more reason to fear the uncontrollable and unpredictable impacts of AI.
 During the UNSC meeting on AI safety, China was the only country that mentioned the possibility of implementing a pause.

-And besides, we are primarily asking for an _international_ pause, enforced by a treaty.
+Also note that we are primarily asking for an _international_ pause, enforced by a treaty.
 Such a treaty also needs to be signed by China.
 If the treaty will guarantee that other nations will stop as well, and there are sufficient enforcement mechanisms in place, this should be something that China will want to see as well.